 I ate a bowl of muesli and a huge chunk of cheese sitting on my bed in my tent.
 Then, ignoring the dirty dishes, I collapsed and fell asleep.

 It had taken us thirteen and a half hours to get through Raetea Forest.
-One kilometer had taken us an hour and fifteen minutes to walk.
+One kilometre had taken us an hour and fifteen minutes to walk.

 I am currently convinced that the Te Araroa was started by people that hated hikers.
 A way to make hikers come out and then torture them with the terrain.